Who Is William Shatner?

 From 1956 to 1969, Shatner was married to Canadian actress Gloria Rand.
 The couple had three children together.
 Shatner married actress Marcy Lafferty in 1973.
 That marriage ended in divorce in 1996.
 Shortly thereafter, he married model Nerine Kidd.
 Kidd's life came to a tragic end in 1999, when she accidentally drowned in a pool at the Shatners' home in Studio City, California.

-After such a tragic loss, Shatner was able to find happiness with Elizabeth J. Martin, a horse breeder.
-The couple married in 2001.
+After such a tragic loss, Shatner was able to find happiness again with his 2001 marriage to Elizabeth J. Martin, a horse breeder.
+In late 2019, it was reported that the 88-year-old actor had filed for divorce.

 As part of his own love of horses, Shatner started the annual Hollywood Charity Horse Show to raise funds for children's charities in 1990.